Curtin University: Faculties and departments

-Libraries
+Libraries and collections

-The main library building is the TL Robertson Library, located on the Bentley campus.
+The main library building is the TL Robertson Library, on the Bentley campus.
 It opened in 1972.
 After the building was extended in the 1990s, the university began a major refurbishment in 2021, due for completion in 2023.
-Also located on the Bentley campus is the John Curtin Prime Ministerial Library, holding a large collection of papers relating to John Curtin as well as other special collections including the papers of political figures John Dawkins, Geoff Gallop, Hazel Hawke, and Carmen Lawrence, and Curtin academics Mike Daube (tobacco control) and Jules Black (sexology).
+Also on the Bentley campus is the John Curtin Prime Ministerial Library, holding a large collection of papers relating to John Curtin as well as other special collections, including the papers of political figures John Dawkins, Geoff Gallop, Hazel Hawke, and Carmen Lawrence, and Curtin academics Mike Daube (tobacco control) and Jules Black (sexology).

 John Curtin Gallery

-The John Curtin Gallery (JCG) is located on the Bentley campus, in building 200A.
+The John Curtin Gallery (JCG) is on the Bentley campus, in building 200A.
 It has a focus on contemporary art, learning and research.

-Transport

-Curtin has two of its own bus stations, which is connected to the Transperth public transport network.
-The station is also linked to the Mandurah railway line's Canning Bridge Station by a shuttle bus service.
-The university also has its own internal bus network trialling autonomous buses on campus.

 Academic profile

 The university is one of the partners in the Western Australian Pregnancy Cohort (Raine) Study, one of the largest cohorts of pregnancy, childhood, adolescence and early adulthood to be carried out anywhere in the world.